WILLE-DAC/wip/V Imperium by-laws.md

 Composition
 </p>

-Initially, KREDIT's composed of the founding members of the V Imperium DAO.
+Initially, KREDIT's composed of the founding members of the V Imperium DAC.
 At any time KREDIT can consensually invite or kick members from its composition.

 <p align="center">
 <b>( article 4-d )</b><br>
 Work order
 </p>

-Provides guidance to the DAO by regularly discussing important events to V Imperium. (elaborate)
+Provides guidance to the DAC by regularly discussing important events to V Imperium. (elaborate)

 <p align="center">
 <b>( article 5 )</b><br>
 Contractors
 </p>

-Are all those entities external to V Imperium to whom treasury resources are allocated in exchange for a service relevant to the DAO.
+Are all those entities external to V Imperium to whom treasury resources are allocated in exchange for a service relevant to the DAC.

 I. Contractors are chosen by consensual decision through the on-line platform (submission of a proposal).